 Some suppliers take payments at the same time as sending a bill each month, while others calculate these payments quarterly.
 It’s not uncommon to pay a deposit at the start of your contract, which would leave you with a credit balance if you never use that energy.
 Payment methods could also leave you in credit, particularly if you’re a prepayment customer.

-The amount of money you could get back depends entirely on your circumstances.
-In the uSwitch study, 45% of the population was owed £126 on average, but one in ten of these households could claim upwards of £200.
+Currently, the amount of money you could get back depends entirely on your circumstances.
+In a Uswitch study, 45% of the population was owed £126 on average, but one in ten of these households could claim upwards of £200.
 If you’ve switched suppliers several times over the past few years and overpaid with many of them, you could be owed a good deal of money.
 You’re entitled to full repayment, plus potential interest if the supplier has been earning interest on your unclaimed credit.

 All the major energy suppliers are making a concerted effort to reunite consumers with their credit.
 In theory, all you need to do is ask for your money and it should be with you within eight weeks.
 Yet problems or disputes do arise from time to time.
 If you think you’re owed credit and your supplier refuses to issue an energy refund, you can take it to the Energy Ombudsman for help.
 This free, impartial service will take up the case and give a decision within six to eight weeks.
 If they decide the case in your favour, you’ll receive your refund within 28 days from that point.
 The Citizens Advice helpline is another good source of information if you have any problems.

-If you know you have credit in your account but wish to switch suppliers, it’s a very straightforward process to get that money back.
-Notify your current supplier that you wish to switch and go on to compare energy deals to find the best fit from a new supplier.
+Yes, there’s no restrictions on changing supplier unless you’ve been in debt to your current supplier for over 28 days.
+If you know you have credit in your account but wish to switch suppliers, it’s also a very straightforward process to get that money back.
+Notify your current supplier that you wish to switch and go on to compare energy deals find the best fit from a new supplier.
 Because the energy market is always changing, there’s never a bad time to see if you’re on the best tariff for your household.
 When switching suppliers, you should have a copy of your recent bill to give them an accurate picture of your current consumption levels.
 This will help ensure more accurate estimated bills or direct debit payments.

 After you’ve switched, there are a few ways to keep your bills more accurate and avoid the issue of overspending.
 One option is to ask your new supplier for an annual review of your payment scheme.
 This ensures you’re paying the correct amount in line with estimated consumption.